uriva/better-contracts/README.md

 ### Is counting hours a good way to measure contribution?

-While this removes the risk of bringing on a cofounder and giving him half of your project based on good intentions, hour reporting sounds weird.
+The goal of hours reporting is to remove the risk of bringing on a cofounder and giving him half of your project based on good intentions alone.

+However to many hour reporting sounds weird.
 Are hours really what we want to compensate for?

 After all people can work for hours and not create any value.
+Also what prevents false reporting?

-The question however is what is the alternative?
+The question however is about the lesser of multiple evils, or in other words - what is the alternative.

 Some efforts do not create immediate value.
+Trust is fundamental anyway.

 ### What if someone just reports many hours, but not creating value?